 Our Computed Tomography (CT) technology allows us to create detailed 3D images of your pet to help diagnoses and create effective treatment plans.

-CT scanners give us with highly detailed images of your pet’s tissue, organs and bone structures.
+CT scanners give us highly detailed images of your pet’s tissue, organs and bone structures.

-They’re invaluable in identifying many problems that may affect your pet, such as bone growth defects, heart problems and growths and tumours on organs.
+They’re invaluable in identifying many problems that may affect your pet, such as bone growth defects, heart problems and tumours on organs.